 Oak wilt is a serious fungal disease to which red oaks are susceptible.
 Infected trees first lose leaves at the tops of the tree.
 The lower leaves slowly die and drop and you might notice brown streaks in the wood.
 Consult a tree specialist if you suspect oak wilt.
 In most cases, the only remedy is to remove the tree.
 Do so quickly if you have other oak trees nearby because they are at risk of catching the disease, as well.

-To learn more about caring for red oak trees, visit the following sites:
+Want to learn more about caring for red oak trees?

 Red Oak from the Ohio Department of Natural Resources